Wally Lemm

-Walter Horner Lemm (October 23, 1919 – October 8, 1988) was an American football coach at the high school, collegiate and professional levels and achieved his greatest prominence as head coach of the American Football League's Houston Oilers and the National Football League's St. Louis Cardinals.
+Walter Horner Lemm (October 23, 1919 – October 8, 1988) was an American football coach at the high school, collegiate and professional levels.
+He achieved his greatest prominence as head coach of the American Football League (AFL)'s Houston Oilers and the National Football League (NFL)'s St. Louis Cardinals.

 Early career

 Lemm graduated from Carroll College, in Waukesha, Wisconsin, in 1942 after playing football for head coach John W. Breen.
 After service in World War II during the next two years, Lemm served as an assistant coach at the University of Notre Dame under Hugh Devore in 1945.
 Lemm returned to Carroll as an assistant coach with the school's football team the following year, then became a head coach for the first time, accepting the top job for Waukesha High School in 1948.

 Coaching career

 Following Lemm's one year at Waukesha, Carroll's former coach, Breen, took the head coaching position at Lake Forest College.
 Lemm served under his leadership for the next three years, while also working as the school's head basketball coach, then replaced Breen in 1952.
 During his two seasons, he compiled an 11–4–1 record before leaving to accept the head coach position at Montana State University.
 An 8–1 season in 1954 was followed the next year by a 4–4–1 campaign.
 On May 14, 1956, he reached the National Football League (NFL) when he accepted a defensive assistant position with the Chicago Cardinals.

 Lemm spent just one season before resigning to again accept the head coaching position at Lake Forest.
 During the next two years, he nearly matched his previous stint at the school with an 11–5 record, winning District Coach of the Year accolades in 1957 from the National Association of Intercollegiate Athletics (NAIA).
 On February 21, 1959, he returned to an assistant's role with the Cardinals, and would remain at the professional level for the remainder of his career.

 After again spending a single season with the Cardinals, Lemm resigned on January 12, 1960, to accept an assistant coaching position with the Houston Oilers of the seminal American Football League.
 During the first season of play, the Oilers captured the league's first-ever title, but Lemm resigned after the season, returning to Libertyville, Illinois to work in the sporting goods industry.

 However, after a slow start to the 1961 season that saw the team with a 1–3–1 record, Oilers' head coach Lou Rymkus was fired.
 Lemm was offered the position by his former coach John Breen, the Oilers' Director of Player Personnel, and proceeded to lead the team to nine straight victories.
 The team then won its second straight title with a 10–3 win over the San Diego Chargers on December 24, 1961, and Lemm was named AFL Coach of the Year by both UPI and the Associated Press for his efforts.